saikumarmk/website/urara/about/+page.svelte.md

 I'm currently in my fourth year at Monash University, studying applied data science.
 Don't let that fool you though, I do a lot of software engineering work in my spare time!
 I'm also the current president for the
 Monash Association of Coding (MAC for short) and have led a variety of workshops in my time, including conducting over 20 mock technical interviews, 3 workshops and helped grow our club to over 600 members (I like to think so anyway).
-In addition, I'm currently interning as a machine learning engineering intern at Canva, a web design company, so if you have any questions about the company, feel free to reach out.
+In addition, I interned as a Machine Learning engineer at Canva, a web design company, so if you have any questions about the company, feel free to reach out.
+I will also be working there from next year :)

 This is my personal site, where I host information about my personal projects, and blog pieces that I think would be interesting to read.